Unity-Technologies/com.unity.multiplayer.docs/docs/learn/codemonkey/codemonkey-complete-tutorial.md

 - Unity Transport
 - Creating the Player
 - NetworkObject
-- Assigning the PlayerPrefab and NetworkPrefab List
+- Assigning the PlayerPrefab and NetworkPrefab List (From NGO release 1.3.1+, the NetworkPrefabs are assigned to a ScriptableObject)
 - First Quick Test
 - What is Server, Host, Client
 - Creating UI Buttons